freenas/freenas-docs/userguide/system.rst

 * :ref:`Tunables` provides a front-end for tuning in real-time and to load additional kernel modules at boot time

+* :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers

 * :ref:`Update` performs upgrades and checks for system updates

-* :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers

-#ifdef freenas
 * :ref:`Alerts` lists the available :ref:`Alert` conditions and provides
-  configuration of the notification frequency for each alert.
+  configuration of the notification frequency for each alert
-#endif freenas

-* :ref:`Alert Services` configures services used to notify the administrator about system events.
+* :ref:`Alert Services` configures services used to notify the administrator about system events

 * :ref:`CAs`: import or create internal or intermediate CAs (Certificate Authorities)